-Crisps on a stick: What I've also seen quite often were crisps-on-a-stick as an alternative to chips.
+Crisps on a stick: What I've also seen quite often were crisps-on-a-stick as an alternative to chips / fries.

 Coffee & cake: The Café Imperial and the Grand Café Orient (also called the cubist café because of it's unusual design) are two grand coffee houses from the art nouveau period.
 Although a bit more pricey, the charm of old Prague can be best experienced here.
 The Café Imperial (opened in 1914) also served as a filming location in The Illusionist (2006).

-Beer: The Czechs love their beers and many visitors to Prague love its prices!
-Half a litre of a will typically cost you around 50 Czech koruna (around 2 euros).
+Beer: The Czechs love their beers and many visitors to Prague love its bargain prices!
+Half a litre of a will typically cost you around 50 Czech koruna (about 2 euros).

 3. Where to stay

 Hostel SKLEP – I booked an affordable single room here, which included a good breakfast in the mornings.
-It was also within walking distance of Prague's main train station and the city centre on the right side of the river.
+It was also within walking distance of Prague's main train station and the city centre.

 Hostel One – recommended to me by fellow travellers with an even more central location